Second Act

 Owning the life of your book in the age of AI

-A one-day, in-person strategic intensive for serious authors
+A strategic authorship seminar for serious

 Writing the book is an act of creation.

-Sustaining its life requires judgement, structure, and presence.
+Sustaining its life requires judgement, structure,

 The real opportunity of AI is not speed or scale, but the chance to be more thoughtful, more relevant, and more human at scale.